haidarhamda/Maze-Treasure-Hunt/README.md

-# Tubes2_DuelisSejati
+# Maze Treasure Hunt Using DFS and BFS Approach
-> Misal terdapat sebuah labirin dengan sebuah atau beberapa treasure, dan labirin tersebut ingin ditelusuri.
-Diperlukan sebuah program dengan GUI sederhana yang dapat mengimplementiasikan BFS dan DFS untuk mendapatkan rute memperoleh seluruh treasure yang ada.
-Program dapat menerima input file txt dan memvisualisasikan bentuk labirin serta rute solusinya.
+> Suppose there is a maze with one or several treasures, and the maze needs to be explored.
+A program with a simple GUI is required to implement BFS and DFS algorithms to find the routes to collect all the treasures.
+The program should be able to accept input from a txt file and visualize the maze's structure along with the solution routes.

-## Struktur Folder
+## Folder Structure
-- `src` berisi sourcecode program
+- `src` contains the source code of the program.
-- `test` berisi input file txt untuk testing
+- `test` contains input txt files for testing purposes.
-- `bin` berisi executable code
+- `bin` contains the executable code.
-- `doc` berisi laporan dalam format pdf
+- `doc` contains the report in PDF format.

 ## Program Requirement
 - .NET 6.0 (latest release/stable version)
 - Visual Studio 2022 (optional to compile program)

-## Cara Menjalankan Program
+## How to Run the Program
-1. Buka folder `bin`
+1. Open the `bin` folder.
-2. Jalankan file `Tubes 2.exe`
+2. Run the `Tubes 2.exe` file.

-## Cara Mengcompile program
+## How to Compile the Program
-1. Buka visual studio
+1. Open Visual Studio.
-2. Pilih `Open a project or solution`
+2. Select "Open a project or solution".
-3. Pilih `Tubes2_DuelisSejati` > `src` > `Tubes 2.sln`
+3. Navigate to `src` > `Tubes 2.sln`.
-4. Tekan `Ctrl + B` atau tanda panah hijau di window atas
+4. Press `Ctrl + B` or click on the green arrow in the top window.
-5. Program akan dibuild dan akan langsung berjalan
+5. The program will be built and run automatically.
-6. Hasil program dapat dilihat juga di dalam folder bin (cari sampai ketemu .exe)
+6. The output of the program can also be found in the bin folder (search for the .exe file).

-## Cara Menggunakan
+## How to Use
-1. Click `Add File` dan pilih file txt yang ingin dimasukan ke program
+1. Click on `Add File` and select the txt file you want to input into the program.
-2. Click `Visualize` untuk memviusalisasikan labirin pada file txt
+2. Click on `Visualize` to visualize the maze from the txt file.
-3. Pilih metode pencarian `BFS` atau `DFS`, selain itu `TSP` juga dapat dicheck untuk melakukan pencarian solusi hingga kembali ke titik start
+3. Select the search method, either `BFS` or `DFS`.
+Additionally, you can check `TSP` to perform the search for a solution that returns to the starting point.
-4. Bila input file benar, maka pencarian akan mulai divisualisasikan
+4. If the input file is correct, the search process will be visualized.
-5. Untuk mempercepat atau memperlambat pencarian, slider di bawah dapat di geser
+5. To speed up or slow down the search, adjust the slider below.
-6. Setelah solusi ditampilkan, maka pencarian telah selesai
+6. Once the solution is displayed, the search is complete.
-7. Pencarian dengan file lain dapat dilakukan dengan mengikuti langkah yang sama dari awal
+7. You can perform searches with other files by following the same steps from the beginning.

 ## Author
 | Name         | NIM            | Github |